erikdubois/Ultimate-Ubuntu-Mate-16.04/README.md

 	# sudo add-apt-repository -y ppa:graphics-drivers/ppa
 	# sudo apt-get update
-	# sudo apt-get install nvidia-340 -y (for example)
+	# sudo apt install nvidia-340 -y (for example)

 Check on Nvidia.com which driver you should use.

-Some examples of the kernel test.
+An example of the kernel with screenfetch.
+You can use neofetch as well.

+	# sudo apt install screenfetch neofetch